jacek-marchwicki/example-rx-and-kotlin-and-either/articles/error-handling-coding.md

     ))
 ```

-Ok... but now requirements have changed and one request can return NotFound (404) error and you should display some nice text error to the user.
+Ok...
+But now requirements have changed and one request can return NotFound (404) error and you should display some nice text error to the user.

 ```kotlin
 val errorManager = ErrorManager(listOf(